Devastations of Osorio: Impact of devastation throughout the island's history

 Captaincy General of Santo Domingo, territory of the Spanish Empire, with the cities founded by the genoese explorer Christopher Columbus, and the spanish explorers Bartholomew Columbus, Nicolás de Ovando, Diego Velázquez de Cuéllar and Juan de Esquivel.

 Situation of the smuggling crisis on the island of Hispaniola or Santo Domingo 1570-1604 - Smugglers liked to operate in the western part of Hispaniola away from Santo Domingo, the island's capital city, because that was where the royal accountants and auditors were based.

-The Devastations of Osorio, the folly of Philip III of Spain.
-The Crown ordered the depopulation of the western-central part of the island as a radical measure to end smuggling.
+The Devastations of Osorio, The Crown ordered the depopulation of the western-central part of the island as a radical measure to end smuggling.

 The repopulations of Santo Domingo: Spaniards occupy empty territories in strategic areas to prevent the French from taking over the entire island.